bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/market-portfolio-and-security-market-line.md

 \end{align*}
 $$

-If we choose market portfolio as the frontier portfolio, its zero-covariance portfolio's expected return $E[\tilde r_{zc(m)}] = r_f$, then we could rewrite the equation as:
+If we choose the market portfolio as the frontier portfolio, its zero-covariance portfolio has expected return $E[\tilde r_{zc(m)}] = r_f$.
+We can then rewrite the equation as:

 $$
 \begin{align*}
 E[\tilde r_j] &= r_f + \beta_{jm} (E[\tilde r_m] - r_f) \\
-&or \\
-E[\tilde r_j] - r_f &= \beta_{jm} (E[\tilde r_m] - r_f) \\
+E[\tilde r_j] - r_f &= \beta_{jm} (E[\tilde r_m] - r_f)
 \end{align*}
 $$

-- $E[\tilde r_j] - r_f$: risk premium of the portfolio $j$.
+- $E[\tilde r_j] - r_f$: risk premium of portfolio $j$
-- $E[\tilde r_m] - r_f$: risk premium of the market portfolio.
+- $E[\tilde r_m] - r_f$: risk premium of the market portfolio
-- $\beta_{jm}$: the sensitivity of the portfolio $j$ to the market portfolio $m$, it is also called the systematic risk of the portfolio, $\beta_{jm} = \frac{Cov(\tilde r_j, \tilde r_m)}{Var(\tilde r_m)}$.
+- $\beta_{jm}$: sensitivity of portfolio $j$ to the market portfolio (systematic risk), $\beta_{jm} = \frac{Cov(\tilde r_j, \tilde r_m)}{Var(\tilde r_m)}$

-**Interpretation**:
+**Interpretation:**

-The risk premium of the portfolio $j$ is determined by how much exposure $\beta_{jm}$ it has to the market portfolio.
-The more exposure it has, the higher the risk premium, if we plot the risk premium against the beta, we will get a straight line, it is called the Security Market Line (SML):
+The risk premium of portfolio $j$ is determined by its exposure $\beta_{jm}$ to the market portfolio.
+The greater the exposure, the higher the risk premium.
+If we plot the risk premium against beta, we obtain a straight line—the Security Market Line (SML):

 ![Security Market Line](attachments/sml.png)

-Although CML and SML essentially come from the same equation, they are different in the following aspects:
+Although the CML and SML are derived from similar equations, they differ in important ways:

-- CML is plot on mean-variance space, it is the efficient frontier with risk-free asset.
+- The CML is plotted in mean-variance space and represents the efficient frontier with a risk-free asset.
-- SML is plot on mean-beta space, it is the risk premium against beta.
+- The SML is plotted in mean-beta space and shows the relationship between risk premium and beta.

-This concept will further lead to the Capital Asset Pricing Model (CAPM), which is a model that describes the relationship between systematic risk ($\beta$) and expected return for assets, particularly stocks.
-CAPM is widely used in finance for pricing risky securities and generating expected returns for assets given the risk of those assets and cost of capital.
-We will discuss CAPM and Factor Models in other sections.
+This concept leads directly to the Capital Asset Pricing Model (CAPM), which describes the relationship between systematic risk ($\beta$) and expected return for assets, especially stocks.
+CAPM is widely used in finance for pricing risky securities and estimating expected returns given an asset's risk and the cost of capital.
+CAPM and factor models are discussed in detail in other sections.

 ## Conclusion

 Key takeaways from this section:

-- Market portfolio is the tangent portfolio of the efficient frontier and hyperbola.
+- The market portfolio is the tangency point of the efficient frontier and the hyperbola.
-- Market portfolio is the market value of all risky assets.
+- The market portfolio represents the market value of all risky assets.
-- Market portfolio is a convex combination of all individual portfolios.
+- The market portfolio is a convex combination of all individual portfolios.
-- Security Market Line (SML) is the risk premium against beta.
+- The Security Market Line (SML) shows the relationship between risk premium and beta.
-- SML is a straight line, it is the relationship between systematic risk and expected return.
+- The SML is a straight line, representing the link between systematic risk and expected return.